FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 # Normal view

 Normal view will allow you to view articles in a compressed view.
 They can be separated by category or individual feed, or viewed in the "main stream" containing all feeds.
-Clicking a feed in the sidebar (mobile users will need to click the folder icon to open it) will open that feed’sview.
+Clicking a feed in the sidebar (mobile users will need to click the folder icon to open it) will open that feed’s view.

 ## Article List

 By default, the normal view includes six items per article.
 From left to right:
 * **Read status:** An envelope icon to show if the article has been read or not.
 Closed envelopes are unread, open envelopes are read.
 Clicking on the icon will toggle the read status.
 * **Favourite status:** A star icon to show if the article has been favourited or not.
 Filled stars are favourited, empty stars are not.
 Clicking on the icon will toggle the favourite status.
 * **Feed name:** The name of the feed that the article is from.
-Clicking the feed name will move to that feed’sview in normal view.
+Clicking the feed name will move to that feed’s view in normal view.
 * **Article title:** The title of the article.
 Clicking will open the article for viewing within FreshRSS.
 * **Article date/time:** The time the article was posted.
 * **Link to original article:** A globe icon that can be clicked to go to the article on the original website.